[Editor's note]: This post was written at an earlier date and has since been updated (i.e. I'll be turning 32 in April).

 I started using La Roche-Posay's Anthelios 60 Face & Body Melt In Sunscreen Milk SPF 60 ($36) when Consumer Reports did its Annual Sunscreen Guide and it was the only sunscreen to receive a perfect score (for the fourth year in a row, actually).
-It contains avobenzone, a chemical active ingredient which the researchers have found to be more successful at blocking harmful rays than mineral sunscreens containing ingredients like titanium dioxide or zinc oxide.
+It contains avobenzone, a chemically active ingredient which the researchers have found to be more successful at blocking harmful rays than mineral sunscreens containing ingredients like titanium dioxide or zinc oxide.
 I like to slather it on if I'm not planning on wearing makeup that day.
 It doesn't disrupt your makeup but it doesn't exactly help either.
 What it does is protect my skin from the sun, and that's really what I care about most.
 When I am planning to wear makeup, I use Tatcha's Silken Pore Perfecting Sunscreen Broad Spectrum SPF 35 ($65) because it works just like a primer.
 It doesn't have a chalky finish, it smooths your skin's texture, and it even tightens the look of pores.
 Plus, it's super silky, mattifying, and offers an SPF of 35.

 Actives (popular skincare ingredients like retinol, vitamin C, and glycolic acid) work to make your skin smoother, brighter, tighter, and just better.
 My favorites include Shani Darden's Texture Reform ($95), Skinceuticals CE Ferulic ($166), and Biologique Recherche's Lotion P50 1970 ($67).